George Forbes (New Zealand politician): National Party formation

+Opposition and retirement

-Forbes retained his parliamentary seat after 1936, he was on the Opposition front-bench, and served periodically as deputy Leader of the Opposition, being the bridge to the former Liberals within the newly fused National Party caucus.
+While others now took a lead, Forbes remained active in the House and in the National Party caucus after 1936.
+He was on the Opposition front-bench until 1943 and he served periodically as deputy Leader of the Opposition, being the bridge to the former Liberals within the newly fused National Party caucus.

-While others now took a lead, Forbes remained active in the House and in the National Party caucus after 1936, with his advice being sought by less experienced colleagues.
 By late 1938, only three years after the end of the Forbes government, New Zealand had reached another financial crisis.
-Such was the Labour government’s precarious financial position that the Governor of the Bank of England was to address finance minister Walter Nash in 1938 with the words, “I won’t say you’re bankrupt, but you have no credit.”
-In response, a prominent member of the Labour government publicly made suggestions amounting to the possible repudiation of New Zealand’s debt.
-Dealing once more in the familiar territory of sovereign credit and reputation, Forbes took the lead for the National Party and he moved a motion in parliament that, the House of Representatives “has no sympathy with any suggestion of repudiation”, requesting that the House firmly send a message to the world that New Zealand would pay her debts.
-In the seriousness of the moment and with Forbes’ motion, the Speaker invited the Prime Minister to consider it a confidence motion.
-The following month, in September 1939, it was the German invasion of Poland that diverted the attention of the country’s anxious creditors.
+Such was the Labour government's precarious financial position that the governor of the Bank of England was to address finance minister Walter Nash in 1938 with the words, "I won't say you're bankrupt, but you have no credit."
+In response to the credit difficulties, in 1939 a prominent member of the Labour government publicly made suggestions amounting to the possible repudiation of New Zealand's debt.
+Dealing once more in the familiar territory of sovereign credit and reputation, Forbes took the lead for the National Party and he moved a motion in parliament that, the House of Representatives "has no sympathy with any suggestion of repudiation", requesting that the House firmly send a message to the world that New Zealand would pay her debts.
+In the seriousness of the moment and with Forbes' motion, the Speaker invited the prime minister to consider it a confidence motion.
+The following month, in September 1939, it was the German invasion of Poland that diverted the attention of the country's anxious creditors.

-In 1940 Sidney Holland replaced Adam Hamilton as Leader of the National Party and Leader of the Opposition.
+With echoes of late 1936, mounting extra-parliamentary National Party influence in 1940 resulted in Sidney Holland replacing Adam Hamilton as Leader of the National Party and Leader of the Opposition.
 Forbes was seen as Holland's mentor in his early years, with Holland describing Forbes as "a tower of strength".